|Q:||What is the difference between the local and non-local scholarship schemes?|

 |A:||No. Applicants can pursue their studies in:|

-Starting from 2018/19, the scholarship schemes no longer support programmes relating to arts administration, music or dance therapy, and music or dance education.
+Starting from 2018/19, the scholarship scheme (non-local studies) has no longer supported programme relating to arts administration, music or dance education, and music or dance therapy.

 |Q:||What are the eligibility criteria of the two scholarship schemes?|